IBM/dbb/Templates/GitlabCIPipeline-for-zos-native-runner/README.md

   * to upload the package to the artifact repository configured in the Common Backend Scripts.
   * in case of a release pipeline, to create the release candidate tag using [computeReleaseVersion script](../Common-Backend-Scripts/README.md#computereleaseversionsh).
 * `Deploy Integration` stage to deploy to the development / integration test environment that includes:
-  * to run the Wazi Deploy and generate deployment plan [generate command](../Common-Backend-Scripts/README.md#wazideploy-generatesh)
+  * to run the Wazi Deploy to download the archive from the configured Artifact repisitory and generate the deployment plan [generate command](../Common-Backend-Scripts/README.md#wazideploy-generatesh)
-  * to download the package from artifact repository.
   * to deploy the package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#wazideploy-evidencesh) to generate deployment report and updating the evidence.
   * to publish deployment log files to GitLab Artifacts of the pipeline run.
-  * to store the Wazi Deploy evidence files at a shared location to support later reporting scenarios.
 * `Deploy Acceptance` and `Deploy Production` stages to deploy to controlled test environments via the [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) that includes:
   * to deploy the package with the Wazi Deploy to targeted environment [deploy command](../Common-Backend-Scripts/README.md#wazideploy-deploysh) (Python-based)
   * to run the Wazi Deploy [evidence command](../Common-Backend-Scripts/README.md#wazideploy-evidencesh) to generate deployment report and updating the evidence.
 * to publish deployment log files to GitLab Artifacts of the pipeline run.
-  * to store the Wazi Deploy evidence files at a shared location to support later reporting scenarios.
 * `Finalize` stage
   * to compute a release version from [computeReleaseVersion script](../Common-Backend-Scripts/README.md#computereleaseversionsh).
   * to create a release tag from [baseline reference file](../Common-Backend-Scripts/samples/baselineReference.config) and create a release maintenance branch according to the [scaling up guidelines](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev/#scaling-up).